-The first reminder (the book, “Sick Souls, Healthy Minds”) was that great thinkers (always my go-to’s) have always struggled with personal and global issues that threaten to defeat Hope.
+The first reminder (the book, “Sick Souls, Healthy Minds”) was that great thinkers (always my go-to’s) have always wrestled with personal and global issues that threaten to defeat Hope.
 I am not alone.
 We are not alone in our confusion and angst.
 No one needs to “re-invent the wheel” for relief.
 The second reminder – from the same book — was that times like these force a re-calibration toward what really matters in our lives.
 Love.
 Safety.
 Security.
 Unity.
 Simplicity.

 Philosopher William James was born into a family of crazy-smart parents and siblings: writers, poets, philosophers.
 Not surprisingly, James and a few of his relations suffered from over-thinking most things.
 James was a “polymath”: a poet, biologist (a medical degree), artist and mystic.
 His curiosity about life, and his thinking was all over the place.
 Which led James into serious periods of deep depression.
 And existential questions like, “Is Life Worth Living?”, an oral essay he presented to students at Harvard University.